 The technical requirements may depend on the type of problem your power plant is facing.
 A disaster recovery plan should therefore include every possible permutation including bomb threats, fire, flood, loss of access and power outage.
 Scripts should be available that can be followed by anyone, organised by the type of disaster and the location (where applicable).

-Retaining Full Functionality
+Retaining Full Functionality of Power Generation Technologies

 It’s possible to protect your data by automatically backing up the information contained in the system.
-The use of the Service Box offers corrective maintenance, direct access to an engineer while also creating a full copy of the configuration of the working status of the computer.
-This means that if a recovery is required, you’ll retain not only the information and software, but the commands which determine how the system works.
+The use of the Service Box offers corrective maintenance, and direct access to an engineer while also creating a full copy of the configuration of the working status of the computer.
+This means that if a recovery is required, you’ll retain not only the information and software but the commands which determine how the system works.
 For instrumentation and automation processes within power plants, this distinction is vital.

 Access to a remote server in a separate location provides an extra layer of protection in the event of a disaster.
 That is why we have created the Service Box by Bohemia Market